wangziqi2013/wangziqi2013.github.io/_posts/2023-02-04-cuckoo-trie.markdown

 for more efficient lookups.
 The paper is motivated by the low memory-level parallelism of conventional pointer-based ordered indexing structures, such as B+Trees and radix trees.
 The paper focuses on radix trees and addresses the problem with a hashed representation of the radix tree nodes, such that nodes on the tree traversal path can be prefetched using key prefixes.
-Compared with conventional point-based radix tree implementations that serialize the memory accesses at each level, Cuckoo Trie demonstrates higher operation throughput on certain workloads.
+Compared with conventional pointer-based radix tree implementations that serialize the memory accesses at each level, Cuckoo Trie demonstrates higher operation throughput on certain workloads.

+The paper begins by observing that modern out-of-order hardware has a high degree of memory-level parallelism.
+In particular, the hardware can execute non-dependent memory instruction out-of-order and tolerate multiple cache misses until the hardware resources such as MSHRs are saturated.
+However, the capability of performing memory operations in parallel is often under-utilized by conventional implementations of radix trees, as in these